 Rivers of Canyonlands is the green and shady part of the national park were you can go kayaking, canoeing and rafting.

 One of the most popular places to stop by at in not only Island in the Sky but also the entire national park is the Mesa Arch.
-The Mesa Arch Trail is less than a mile and shows you some of the best scenery on the entire Utah national parks road trip.
+The Mesa Arch Trail is less than a mile long and shows you some of the best scenery on the entire Utah national parks road trip.

 Capitol Reef National Park

-Capitol Reef National Park is one of the lesser known parks on the mighty 5 list.
+Capitol Reef National Park is one of the lesser known parks on the mighty 5 road trip itinerary.
 But it’s also one of the Utah national parks that surprise the most with how rewarding it is to visit.
 In the the park you can both explore the amazing nature and indulge in some interesting human history.

 For the hiker there are numerous hikes to do of different lengths and levels to explore the diverse landscape.
 From easy, short and well-marked trails up to some real backcountry hiking if you’re up for something more challenging.

 But Capitol Reef is not only a hiker’s dream.
 The Fruita Historic District is the heart of Capitol Reef National Park.
 A visit here adds a historic perspective to Utah’s mighty 5 national parks road trip.

 The fruit orchards in the valley gave Fruita its name and an income to the pioneers that once lived here.
 Today the fruit orchards in Capitol Reef National Park are preserved as historic landscape.

 A highlight in Fruita is the Gifford Homestead where you can learn more about the early pioneers.
 Fruita Schoolhouse is also well worth a stop.
 Here the children of Fruita once attended the one-room school.